diego1q2w/antaeus/README.md

 `Iteration 12` - Added the payment logic using `EvenSourcing` so we get the latest state of the PaymentInvoice upon which we are going to decide if is worth retrying.

-`Iteration 13` - Wire up the retryer service, it emits 2 events `InvoicePayRetryApproved` and `InvoicePayRetryDisApproved`.
+`Iteration 13` - Wire-up the `retrier` service, it emits 2 events `InvoicePayRetryApprovedEvent` and `InvoicePayRetryDisApprovedEvent`.
 Which will be used to either retry the payment or mark it as failed.
-The `InvoicePayRetryDisApproved` will be used for the notification domain as well.
+The `InvoicePayRetryDisApprovedEvent` will be used for the notification domain as well.

+`Iteration 14` - Hooked up the `InvoicePayRetryDisApprovedEvent` and `InvoicePayRetryDisApprovedEvent` into the `pleo-antaeus-scheduler`.
+So now payments are either retry or mark as `FAILED`.

 ## Developing